protesters demanding change

 • Maintains relationships with sponsors.

-State Bill Director (Alabama, Alaska, Arizona, Colorado, Connecticut, Florida, Idaho, Iowa, Kentucky, Louisiana, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Utah, Vermont, West Virginia, Wisconsin, and Wyoming)
+State Bill Director (Alabama, Alaska, Colorado, Connecticut, Delaware, Florida, Idaho, Iowa, Kentucky, Louisiana, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Texas, Utah, Vermont, West Virginia, Wisconsin, and Wyoming)

 • Directs the state bill strategy, including identifying a state legislator(s) to introduce the bill (lead sponsor).